globallightingdata/website/docs/structure/geometries.md

 ## XSD description

 A `Simple geometry` corresponds to the descriptions known from the photometric format Eulumdat.
 Here a luminaire can be either rectangular box or a cylinder.
 More extensive and detailed descriptions can be achieved by reframing [**L3D files**](//docs/geometry/l3d-intro.md).
-Please inform yourself there about details
+Please inform yourself there about details!
 <!-- markdownlint-disable-next-line -->
 <img src="/img/docs/structure/geometries-xsd.webp" alt="Geometries in XSD" width="750" />